ghornich/react-resources/README.md

 # react-resources
-List of awesome tools I use for React development
+List of awesome tools I use for React development.

 ## UI, Widgets